EN

 Follow in the footsteps of an award-winning photographer

-Join a Mongolia wildlife tour to the Great Gobi A Protected Area.
-Track snow leopards, wild camels, pallas cat, ibex & vultures with a local expert.
+Travel on a Mongolia wildlife watching tour to the Great Gobi.
+Snow leopards, wild camels, pallas cat, ibex & vultures.
+Wildlife watching photography.

 Snow leopard in Gobi during Mongolia wildlife photography tour